 Upper Body Lifts

 Patients who are concerned with the appearance of their breasts, chest and mid-back area can opt for an upper body lift.
-During the procedure, Dr. Gardner creates an incision across the midsection of the back and gently extracts excess skin and fat.
-He meticulously sculpts the upper torso area to narrow the waistline and smooth the appearance of the back.
-He may also a perform breast lift — a breast enhancement procedure that raises sagging breasts to a more youthful-looking position, depending on the patient's desires.
+During the procedure, Dr. Gardner or Dr. Baccaro create an incision across the midsection of the back and gently extract excess skin and fat.
+The surgeon meticulously sculpts the upper torso area to narrow the waistline and smooth the appearance of the back.
+He may also a perform breast lift — a breast enhancement procedure that raises sagging breasts to a more youthful-looking position, depending upon the patient's desires.

 Lower Body Lifts

-Lower body lift surgery is one of the most requested procedures for new mothers to treat the physical tolls that pregnancy can place on the body.
+Lower body lift surgery is one of the most requested procedures made by new mothers to treat the physical tolls that pregnancy can place on the body.
 This surgery involves sculpting the appearance of the thighs, stomach, buttocks and hips to achieve slimmer, tighter figures.
 At Gardner Plastic Surgery, the procedure begins with an incision along the outer thigh area and buttocks, as well as an incision across the lower section of the abdomen.
-Then, Dr. Paul Gardner carefully tightens the lower body area by removing excess tissue and suctioning out fat, if needed.
+Then, Dr. Gardner or Dr. Baccaro carefully tighten the lower body area by removing excess tissue and suctioning out fat, if needed.

 Total Body Lifts

-A total body lift is a combination of both lower and upper body lifts, as well as any other body contouring procedures patients may request, such as an arm lift or breast lift.
-Dr. Paul Gardner typically performs total body lifting surgery in multiple procedures at his practice in order to minimize the risk of complications.
+A total body lift is a combination of both lower and upper body lifts, as well as any other body contouring procedures a patient may request, such as an arm lift or breast lift.
+Dr. Gardner and Dr. Baccaro typically perform total body lifting surgery in multiple procedures at their practice in order to minimize the risk of complications.